ledm/bgc-val-public/README.md

 * localfunctions directory: This directory is where you should put any custom analysis functions that you may want to use to load or manipuate your data.

+###  runconfig.ini

+The run config file contains all information, flags, paths and settings needed to produce the analysis.

+Note that config files use the following convention:
+	[Section]
+	option 	: value
+	; comment
+;
+; When loading the config file into ConfigParser.py:
+; Beware that:
+; 	Sections hold capitalisation
+; 	Options all become lowercase
+; 	Values are parsed as strings
+;	; denotes a comment, but if you place it at the end of a line, it requires a space before.
+;
+; The parser expects an [ActiveKeys] section, a [Global] section, ; and a section for each key in [ActiveKeys]
+;
+; The values used in [Global] for jobID, year, model can be put into paths using $JOBID,$YEAR or $MODEL.
+; Similarly, $NAME can be used as a stand in for the name option for of each analysis.
+;